 MCRN research activities include Clinical Trials, Real World Data Research (MCRN Database) and Correlative Research platforms (MCRN Bio Bank).

-The Myeloma Canada Research Network (MCRN) is comprised of a dedicated pan-Canadian group of scientists, investigators, and clinicians representing 20 centres in nine provinces.
-They share a common vision: to work together towards a world where myeloma is no longer a fatal disease.
+The Myeloma Canada Research Network (MCRN) is comprised of a dedicated pan-Canadian group of scientists, investigators, and clinicians representing 20 centers in nine provinces.
+They share a common vision: to work together towards a world where Myeloma is no longer a fatal disease.
 The MCRN Board of Directors bring a range of expertise and knowledge to the task, and work in close collaboration with Myeloma Community at large to achieve it goals.

 Dr White is a hematologist, professor of medicine, and senior associate dean of education at Dalhousie Medical School.
 He has a long-standing interest in medical educationread more